 Pasquet typically makes about 1,200 bottles of the wine; in 2015 only 550 bottles were made.
 It is sold internationally, each country getting a tiny allocation.
 He sells everything he makes.

 Any journalist who didn’t approach Liber Pater with extreme scepticism would not be doing their job.
-What is fascinating about Pasquet is that he is taken very seriously by his peers – and by some of very experienced Bordeaux hands.
+What is fascinating about Pasquet is that he is taken very seriously by his peers – and by some experienced Bordeaux hands.

 Jane Anson – one of the handful of Bordeaux experts who really knows the region’s history – was initially sceptical of his “chutzpah/audacity/confidence”.
 But having met him and walked his vineyards (he welcomes journalists), she is impressed.